 The teen years can be daunting for both teens and us parents.
 We're both trying to navigate these new hormonal developments with the different behavioural changes that come with them.
 To think that we've all been there and yet we grapple with our teens just proves that we are all different and our experiences are different.
 The teens now experience added societal pressures, unlike the generations before them.

 The good news is, it's not all that bad.
-We are riding this haywire journey with them on their way to be amazing young men, and that, in my opinion, makes it all worthwhile.
+We are riding this haywire journey with them on their way to being amazing young men, and that, in my opinion, makes it all worthwhile.

 As they become teenagers, their actions seem as if they're pushing us away.
 We feel as if we're constantly walking on eggshells, and no matter what we say or how kind we act, it's almost always met with resistance, which often leads to frustration.